W-L/HGT/README.md

 # HGT

-Internship on HGT between Legionella and Mimivirus
+Interactive report of the internship project on horizontal gene transfer between Legionella pneumophila corby and Acanthamoeba polyphaga mimivirus.
+Implemented as shiny app